-The John Muir Trust’s Wild Land Management Standards are the principles that guide our management of the properties we own: Ben Nevis; Sandwood; Schiehallion; Quinag; Li & Coire Dhorrcail on Knoydart; Sconser, Strathaird and Torrin on Skye; and Glenlude in the Scottish Borders.
+The John Muir Trust’s Wild Land Management Standards are the principles that guide our management of the properties we own and manage: Ben Nevis; Sandwood; Schiehallion; Quinag; Li & Coire Dhorrcail on Knoydart; Sconser, Strathaird and Torrin on Skye; Glenlude in the Scottish Borders and Glenridding Common in the English Lake District.
 With the help of this site, we hope we can encourage other wild land managers to adopt the same standards and take an ecosystem approach to the management of wild land.

 Deer are vital to the wild land ecosystem but controlling their numbers is essential.
 Find out more